Governance Structure and Operations

 ◆ Partial revision of the Policy for Determining Compensation and internal rules for executive compensation

-○ Strategic priority policies for Executive Officers in FY2023
+◯ Strategic priority policies for Executive Officers in FY2024

-November 2023 All 4 attended Partial revision of internal rules on executive compensation
+November 2024 All 4 attended ◇ Study of executive compensation system

-March 2024 All 4 attended ◆ Individual compensation for executive officers in FY2024 (standard annual salary) [provisional]
+March 2025 All 4 attended ◆ Individual compensation for executive officers in FY2025 (base annual salary)

-May 2024 All 4 attended ◆ Determination of the amount of annual performance-based cash bonuses for executive officers in FY2023
+May 2025 All 4 attended ◆ Amount of annual performance-based cash bonuses for executive officers in FY2024

-◆ Stock compensation for executive officers in FY2023
+◆ Stock compensation for executive officers in FY2024

 ◆ Partial revision of executive compensation internal rules